bobbydavid/gist-in-tumblr/README.md

 For most Tumblr themes, this can be accomplished by clicking "Customize" and then pasting the script tags your "Description" field.

-To active a Gist, put it in a <p> tag with the class "gist" by itself.
+To active a Gist, put it in a &lt;p&gt; tag with the class "gist" by itself.
 For instance, you start with the Gist on its own paragraph in your blog:

 ```html